What self-acceptance means and why we might have problems with it

 The most common words in this scenario are freak, stupid, ugly, jerk and so on.

-The deepest believes about yourself – I’m unworthy, the worst person in the world, not enough, don’t deserve better life.
+The deepest beliefs about yourself—I’m unworthy, the worst person in the world, not enough, and I don’t deserve a better life.

 2. Lack of positive notions about yourself (life on gloomy London bridge)

 Meaning: throughout your childhood, from age 3 to age 6 (and as it tends to be later on), you’ve been like a shadow among living people.
-Your wrongs had been always under attention, even if not necessary in a bad manner, but wins and good things about you were mainly missed.
+Your wrongs had always been under attention, even if not necessarily in a bad manner, but your wins and good things about you were mainly missed.

-But what we should do instead, is to open up and learn to be aware of them.
-Self-acceptance depends on love, perception and vision of our parents, siblings and friends, so now, when you’re grown up individual, aware of all the negative notions you’ve stored about yourself that work rather against you, it’s time to check their authenticity and clean the trashy ones off.
+But what we should do instead is to open up and learn to be aware of them.
+Self-acceptance depends on the love, perception, and vision of our parents, siblings, and friends, so now, when you’re a grown-up individual, aware of all the negative notions you’ve stored about yourself that work rather against you, it’s time to check their authenticity and clean the trashy ones off.

 Recommended action #1

-Right now, call your closest friend and tell openly about all the gnawing thoughts you have about yourself.
-Do you still think, you’re not beautiful?
+Right now, call your closest friend and talk openly about all the gnawing thoughts you have about yourself.
+Do you still think you’re not beautiful?
 Do you still believe that you’re not worthy?
-Ask your closest friend, ask your parents and siblings.
+Ask your closest friend, and ask your parents and siblings.
 You’ll be surprised to know how many of your notions are nothing but wrong.

 Recommended action #2

 Create a list of your notions about yourself and go out to see if those are true.
-Ask the mirror to show you, not what you think you see, but it really reflects.
-At the end of the day cross out all the notions that are false and replace them with true ones.
+Ask the mirror to show you not what you think you see, but what it really reflects.
+At the end of the day, cross out all the notions that are false and replace them with true ones.

 If your problems with self-acceptance root from plain laziness, well, I do have something for you, too.
 This is the word responsibility.
-Stop serve faith and truth to your laziness and finally, learn to take responsibility for your life, decisions and choices.
+Stop serving faith and truth to your laziness, and finally, learn to take responsibility for your life, decisions, and choices.

-It was your choice to play video games the entire day, was not it?
-It was your choice to waste hours watching a TV show whereas others worked to make their lives at least a tad better today.
+It was your choice to play video games the entire day, was it not?
+It was your choice to waste hours watching a TV show, whereas others worked to make their lives at least a tad better today.
 Are these choices bad, you decide, but if today you’ve wasted again, then don’t let your habit to complain and scold and call yourself names win at the end of the day.
-Because it was your choice and unless you choose different, there is not going to be any difference to how your life rolls.
+Because it was your choice, and unless you choose differently, there is not going to be any difference to how your life rolls.

-In this case, I recommend to replace your thoughts at the end of the day something like this:
+In this case, I recommend replacing your thoughts at the end of the day with something like this:

 ‘I chose to play video games and I take responsibility for this choice.
 It’s what I want and I don’t feel guilty or ashamed of it.’

-But really, I sincerely wish someday you make another choice.
+But really, I sincerely wish someday you would make another choice.

 And remember—